Learn how to use a thermal cooker to cook a light and tasty soup with this Chinese sweet corn soup recipe. A delicious everyday soup.

 - Bring a small pot of water to a rolling boil.
 Parboil the pork ribs for about 5 minutes to remove scum and dirt.
 Remove and set aside.

 - Place the pork ribs, corn, red onion, ikan bilis, dried honey dates and water into the inner pot.
 Bring to a boil.
-Once the water boils, reduce the heat and let the soup simmer for about 45 minutes.
+Once the water boils, reduce the heat and let the soup simmer for at least 30 minutes or until 45 minutes.

 - Turn off the fire and make sure the inner pot is covered with the lid.
 Transfer the inner pot into the outer pot.